 .

-Thursday morning we got up early again and drove to a place called Wilderness.
-The entire drive was amazing, BEAUTIFUL green mountains on one side and an incredible shore-line on the other.
+drive was amazing, BEAUTIFUL green mountains on one side and an incredible shore-line on the other.
 At Wilderness we rented some canoes for the day and canoed down a river (we basically just moseyed down the river and let the current pull us).
 We stopped at the base of a trail and hiked up to a waterfall.
 After we swam in the water for a little while and then hiked down, got back in our canoes.

 Unfortunately, at this point the wind had picked up.
 It got cold and started raining and we were paddling upstream.
 The wind was so strong that we were actually being blown backwards and into the shore.
 It was probably the most difficult thing I've done in quite a while.
 I was definitely not a happy camper!